/usr/bin/ulimit [-f] [blocks]

 unlimit [-h] [resource]

 ulimit [-HSacdfnstv] [limit]

-The ulimit utility sets or reports the file-size writing limit imposed on files written by the shell and its child processes (files of any size may be read).
+The ulimit utility sets or reports the file-size writing limit imposed on files written by the shell and its child processes (files of any size can be read).
 Only a process with appropriate privileges can increase the limit.

 The Bourne shell built-in function, ulimit, prints or sets hard or soft resource limits.
 These limits are described in getrlimit(2).

 If limit is not present, ulimit prints the specified limits.
 Any number of limits can be printed at one time.
 The –a option prints all limits.

 If limit is present, ulimit sets the specified limit tolimit.
 The string unlimited requests that the current limit, if any, be removed.
 Any user can set a soft limit to any value less than or equal to the hard limit.
 Any user can lower a hard limit.
 Only a user with appropriate privileges can raise or remove a hard limit.
 See getrlimit(2).

 The –H option specifies a hard limit.
 The –S option specifies a soft limit.
 If neither option is specified, ulimit sets both limits and prints the soft limit.